RIPTILA MISSION

 52-mile wide Copernicus in a 200 mile FOV

 Does this sound far-fetched?
 Or a waste of taxpayer's money?
 At one time weather satellites running 24/7 over the U.S. were just a great idea.
 We already have the technology.
 If SOHO can do this with the Sun 93,000,000 miles a way, why can't it be done with the Moon?
 The DSCOVR satellite is located near the L1 point between the Earth and the Sun.
 Its position is maintained by firing of rocket motors.
 (See L1 and "halo" orbit below ).
 There is a very strong possibility that a project like this could get off the ground with NASA or SPACE-X or some other privately-funded mission.
-But what would RIPTILA do and why the need to do it?
+At the time of this writing we already have a project underway called Gateway.
+All one has to do is add the RIPTILA mission to the project plan.

 WHAT ARE TARGETS OF INTEREST?